PipHarsveld/projectTech/README.md

 npm start
 ```

-## :book:How to use the project
+## :busts_in_silhouette:Contribute
 If you have any questions or suggestions, please contact me!
-You can do this by creating an issue, and I'll answer you as fast as I can :)
+You can do this by creating an [issue](https://github.com/PipHarsveld/projectTech/issues), and I'll answer you as fast as I can :)

+## :memo:Documentation
+For further documentation, see the [wiki](https://github.com/PipHarsveld/projectTech/wiki) of this repository

+## :technologist:Author
+This project is designed and created by [Pip Harsveld](https://github.com/PipHarsveld).

 ## :page_facing_up:License
 Copyright © 2022 Pip Harsveld.<br>